 4. Meet with counselors to stay on track.

 Don’t go it alone.
 Meet regularly with advisers at the community college.
-Keep your adviser informed of your transfer plans, and as transfer approaches, set a time to meet with an adviser at your target institution.
+Keep your adviser informed of your transfer plans.
+As transfer approaches, set a time to meet with an adviser at your target institution.

 5. Complete your associate’s degree before you transfer.